 Understand and bear fruit in time

 Scum praise is hardly of much worth in itself, although it may be a door-opener.
 The praise that worthy ones gives, seems better.
 And the best praise lies in acting on it also - by treading the path of the most praised one.
 "He honours me best who practises my teaching best," said Buddha [Thera 1988:287].
 Such praise or appreciation should not be taken to be flattery.

 Some praise like others, without really knowing why, and some praise out of appreciation.
 Americans on the West Coast in particular manage to praise the Americanised guru known as Paramahansa Yogananda (1893-1952).
 Is it because they have seen his inner nature and found it to be beautiful?
 Or do they praise for reasons inferior to that, for example by camouflaged, narcistic self-praise through loudly praising a gur who adapted to their thoughts and taught accordingly?
 You tell me.
-It seems like a conundrem that common folks managed to recognise a guru directly.

 What about the Yogananda followers in the church he founded in 1935 already?
 They praise him and continue to live off it.
 Various ailment signs are seen.
 They forge his signature while claiming his guidelines are without flaw - They keep on praising him as it suits them, while modifying or embellishing his writings so as to conform to a sell-well image fit for "a new church rising", an image much better than that of the pope, for example.